|Oracle® Database Installation Guide

-This chapter provides an overview of the procedures for configuring Oracle Database 10g Real Application Clusters (RAC) on OpenVMS.
+This chapter provides an overview of the procedures for configuring Oracle RAC on HP OpenVMS.

-You may also need to refer to the following RAC documents for more complete information about installing and administering RAC on OpenVMS:
+You may also need to refer to the following Oracle RAC documents for more complete information about installing and administering Oracle RAC on HP OpenVMS:

 This chapter includes the following topics:

-You must choose a disk mounted and available on all the nodes in the RAC cluster.
+You must choose a disk mounted and available on all the nodes in the Oracle RAC.

-It must have at least 100 MB of free disk space for the OCR and 20 MB of free disk space for the CRS voting disk.
+It must have at least 200 MB of free disk space for the OCR and 40 MB of free disk space for the Oracle Clusterware voting disk.

 For improved reliability, you should choose a file system on a highly available storage device, for example, a RAID device that implements mirroring.